asewnath/SeaIcePrediction/Scripts/asewnath_experimentation/mlp_rf_experimentation/README.txt

-This folder contains scripts used to experiment with Random Forests and MLPs, but the code can be slightly modified to use many different scikit-learn functions
+This folder contains scripts used to experiment with Random Forests and MLPs, but the code can be slightly modified to use many different scikit-learn functions.